 Our commitment to providing a safe and healthful work environment is fulfilled through a regular program of health and safety audits and inspections of our global facilities.
-These audits and inspections cover health, safety, industrial-hygiene, industrial ergonomics and emergency preparedness policies and action plans.
+These audits and inspections cover the specific minimum topics listed above.
 Audits are designed to address documentation requirements, while inspections assess physical hazards.
 Audits and inspections are conducted on-site and followed with a report requiring the facility to develop an action plan to address deficiencies or best practices.
 The action plans are reviewed quarterly by senior Operating Group management.